tomMisson/workshop-hub/docs/twilio.markdown

 nav_order: 2
 tags: Twilio, Tom, Misson, Champion, Hackathon, Introduction, How to, Voice, sms
 ---
-# Twilio 101
+# Twilio

-This workshop aims to cover the basics of API's and how you can use Twilio to empower your project to reach people in a different format.
+This series of workshop aims to cover the basics of API's and how you can use Twilio to empower your project to reach people in a different format.

+## 101 - Intro to SMS and voice
 There are so many API's that you can use other than the ones covered in these workshops, videos are coming soon!

 Slides: